soiuznershemy/portroyale3/README.md

 v0.11a:

-added city displays and each cities production and consumption information.
+- Added city displays and each cities production and consumption information.
+- Updated links into each city as slug links.